KrushankPatel/KrushankPatel/README.md

 I'm
 Full Stack Web Developer and
 The crossover between design and programming has always been of interest to me.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs,Express Js) front-end development (HTML5, CSS3, Javascript,ReactJs,Redux,Three Js,Bootstrap5,Tailwind CSS), Server Administrator(AWS),database(MongoDB).
+I have a wide range of skills that include back-end development using open source technologies (NodeJs,Express Js) front-end development (HTML5, CSS3, Javascript,ReactJs,Three Js,Bootstrap5,Tailwind CSS), Server Administrator(AWS),database(MongoDB).

 <div height="40">&nbsp;</div>